a designer tests a serif font with a swatch of brand colors

 6. Playfair Display

 Playfair Display is a serif font that is often used in fashion magazines and editorial content due to its elegant style.
-It could also be a good option for professional portfolios.
-It is versatile and has numerous weights to choose from, so you can pair it with a more decorative font.
+It could also be a good option for professional portfolios or luxury brands.
+It is versatile and has numerous weights to choose from, and you can pair it with a more decorative font for your headings.

 7. Lato